Axini/smartdoor-adapter-java/README.md

 The source code of the adapter can be found in the subdirectory `src/main/java/com/axini/smartdooradapter/.`.
 The AMP related code is stored in the subdirectory `./generic` and can be used as-is for **any** Java plugin adapter.
 All SUT specific code (in this case for the SmartDoor SUT) is stored in `./smartdoor` and should be modified for any new SUT.

+## Threads
+The main thread of the adapter ensures that messages from AMP are received and handled.
+The `SmartdoorConnection` class (in `./smartdoor`) starts a separate thread which is used for the messages from the SmartDoor SUT over the WebSocket connection between the SUT and the adapter.

+The class `QThread` (in `./generic`) manages a Queue of items and a Thread.
+Items can be added to the Queue and the Thread processes items from the queue in a FIFO manner.
+The Queue can also be emptied.
+The plugin adapter (class `AdapterCore` in `./generic`) uses two QThreads for (i) handling messages from AMP and (ii) sending messages to AMP.
+This ensures that messages from AMP (stimuli) and the SUT (responses) are serviced immediately: any resulting message is added to a queue of pending messages which is processed by either one of the two QThreads.

+Using a separate QThread for sending the responses to AMP ensures that only a single WebSocket message can be in transit to AMP.

+The QThread for the messages from AMP (Configuration, Ready, stimuli) is needed for a different reason.
+The processing of actual ProtoBuf messages from AMP may take some (considerable) time.
+For instance, after a Configuration message, the SUT has to be started and after a Reset message the SUT has to be reset to its initial state.
+And even the handling of a stimulus at the SUT may take some time.
+The WebSocket library is single threaded which means that as long as the BrokerConnection's `onMessage` method is being executed, the websocket library cannot handle any new WebSocket message from AMP, including heartbeat (ping) messages.
+Therefore, the AdapterCore uses a separate QThread to handle ProtoBuf messages from AMP.
+When a ProtoBuf message is received from AMP, the `onMessage` method calls the AdapterCore's `handleMessageFromAmp` method which only adds this message to the queue of pending messages.
+This ensures that the WebSocket thread is always ready to react on new WebSocket messages from AMP.

+The plugin adapter and all its threads are set to run forever.
+No code is added to gracefully terminate the adapter and its threads.
+Consequently, when terminating the adapter with Ctrl-C, you may observe several Exceptions on the stderr.
+This is harmless, though.

 # Current limitations